-FlyingHeroesPipe implementation which follows the pattern for custom pipes we saw earlier.
+FlyingHeroesPipe implementation, which follows the pattern for custom pipes described earlier.

-Although we're not getting the behavior we want, Angular isn't broken.
-It's just using a different change detection algorithm — one that ignores changes to the list or any of its items.
+Although you’re not getting the behavior you want, Angular isn’t broken.
+It’s just using a different change-detection algorithm that ignores changes to the list or any of its items.

 heroes list.
 The reference to the list hasn’t changed.

 It’s the same list.
 That’s all Angular cares about.
 From its perspective, same list, no change, no display update.